WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research: Related Works

-\textbf{Depth Completion. } KITTI DC~\cite{Uhrig2017THREEDV} is a widely used large-scale outdoor dataset that contains over 93,000 semi-dense depth maps with the corresponding raw sparse LiDAR scans and RGB images ~\cite{hu2022deep}.
-The DenseLivox ~\cite{yu2021grayscale} dataset is collected with much denser depth maps than KITTI.
-DeepLiDAR ~\cite{Qiu_2019_CVPR} provides a synthetic dataset generated by the CARLA Simulator ~\cite{Dosovitskiy17}.
-Our dataset provides accurate ground truth depth obtained through rendering and point cloud projections with varying densities in the same frame.
+\textbf{Depth Completion. } Currently, datasets for depth completion tasks are relatively scarce.
+KITTI DC \cite{Uhrig2017THREEDV} is a widely used large-scale outdoor dataset that contains over 93,000 semi-dense depth maps with the corresponding raw sparse LiDAR scans and RGB images \cite{hu2022deep, long2024sparsedc, yan2024uncertainty}.
+Due to the presence of noise, this can affect the training of the model, which in turn can lead to errors in the actual results.
+The DenseLivox \cite{yu2021grayscale} dataset is collected with much denser depth maps than KITTI.
+DeepLiDAR \cite{Qiu_2019_CVPR} provides a synthetic dataset generated by the CARLA simulator.
+In comparison, our dataset provides accurate ground truth depth obtained through rendering and images projected from point clouds with varying densities in the same frame.

-\textbf{Upsample. } There are various point cloud datasets~\cite {wu20153d, shapenet2015, uy-scanobjectnn-iccv19, bogo2014faust} used to evaluate the performance of point cloud upsampling algorithms.
-Researchers usually downsample the ground truth as the input.
-Some researchers choose to build their dataset for training and testing of point cloud upsampling models ~\cite{yu2018pu, Qian_2021_CVPR, yu2018ec, li2019pu, qian2020pugeo}.
+\textbf{Upsampling. } There are various point cloud datasets \cite {wu20153d, shapenet2015, uy-scanobjectnn-iccv19, bogo2014faust} used to evaluate the performance of point cloud upsampling algorithms.
+For object-level upsampling tasks, researchers usually downsample the ground truth as the input.
+Some researchers choose to build their dataset for training and testing of point cloud upsampling models \cite{yu2018pu, Qian_2021_CVPR, yu2018ec, li2019pu, qian2020pugeo, wu2023omniobject3d}.
 Compared to ours, these datasets do not provide data collected in large-scale outdoor scenes.